RBusarow/Dispatch/docs/index.md

 ### Injecting dispatchers

-The core of this library is `DispatcherProvider` - an interface with properties corresponding to the 5 different [CoroutineDispatchers][CoroutineDispatcher] we can get from [Dispatchers][Dispatchers].
+The core of this library is `DispatcherProvider` - an interface with properties corresponding to the 5 different [CoroutineDispatchers][coroutineDispatcher] we can get from [Dispatchers][Dispatchers].
 It implements [CoroutineContext.Element][CoroutineContext.Element] and provides a unique [CoroutineContext.Key][CoroutineContext.Key].

 ```kotlin
 interface DispatcherProvider : CoroutineContext.Element {